ParagD25/Password_Generator/README.md

 # Password_Generator
-It's a Programme that randomly generates random password
+It's a Programme that randomly generates password